OShpikovskaia/queries-dictionary/README.md

 - `Errors` component and `useResize` hook exist but are unused—safe starting points for enhancements (e.g., error states, responsive layout tweaks).

 Happy hacking!
 Update the README whenever the architecture or data contract changes.

+## Note
+This project is based on Create React App 5 and uses its default build tooling. npm audit may report vulnerabilities in dev tooling (webpack-dev-server, PostCSS, etc.).
+These do not affect the deployed static demo.